NuSynth/GlideCLI/README.md

 "educational institutions" will eventually have no customers, and all of these con artists will finally be out of the job.

-    Enjoy the upcoming software!
+One thing that may need to be done later, is to offer comprehensive tests to people at designated testing sites.
+It may be a travelling testing site, to save costs on rent, and the number of people that obviously need to be able to eat.
+The only way that I would have anything to do with this effort, is if it is funded only through donations.
+The donations could be from people, and businesses, but not from anyone involved with public or private educational institutes, as I do not want this to eventually be corrupted by the very organizations that need to only exist as a historical topic.

-    Enjoy the upcoming knowledge!
+    Enjoy the upcoming software, an welcome to the future.
-    Enjoy the freedom!
-    And enjoy the collapse of a system held up by the pillars of poverty and ignorance!

 # This current program:
-This is now considered a prototype to part of a program designed obliterate the current education system.
+This is now considered a prototype to part of a program designed both help people become educated, and to obliterate the current education system.
 It is sort of the guts of the system.
 It is a tedious process for people to learn to use, so I don't blame the lack of current interest.
 But the upcoming program that uses a lot of this, is going to change the world.
 So stay tuned!

 # About
 Glide allows people who use it to study more efficiently, and learn at a very fast rate.